 The Municipality of Greater Amman inaugurated five public parks in Amman.
 The projects, which cost a total of 450,000 JD (635,000 $US), have included the planting of trees and flowering plants, the development of open spaces and children’s playgrounds, and the installation of benches and umbrellas.
-The parks are located in the areas of Tariq, ‘Abdali, Badir, Ras al-‘Ain, and Abu Nuseir, and are part of the municipality’s efforts that aim at increasing green open spaces in the city.
+The parks are located in the areas of Tariq, ‘Abdali, Badir, Ras al-‘Ain, and Abu Nuseir, and are part of the municipality’s efforts at increasing green open spaces in the city.
 (Source: The Jordan Times, May 28, 2002)

 The Municipality of Greater Amman inaugurated Bayt al-Fann (House of Art) as part of the Amman Arab Cultural Capital 2002 celebrations.
 The House of Art occupies a renovated building dating to the 1920’s and located in downtown Amman.
 The project was carried out in cooperation with a number of organizations including the Jordan River Foundation, the National Music Conservatory, the Noor al-Hussein Foundation, the Department of Antiquities, the Jordan Radio and Television Corporation, the Ministry of Culture, and the Plastic Artists Association.
 The project consists of two floors that house several wings showcasing various aspects of Jordanian life, art, music, and drama.
 (Source: al-Ra'i, May 20, 2002)